 Syntax Description fieldName The name of a field in the specified object.
 Use of single or double quotes around the name will result in an error.
 You must have at least read-level permissions to the field.
 It can be any field except a long text area field, encrypted data field, or base64-encoded field.
-It does not need to be a field in the fieldList. comparisonOperator Case-insensitive operators that compare values.
-A value used to compare with the value in fieldName .
-You must supply a value whose day the field type of the specified field.
-You must supply a native value-other field names or one permitted.
-If quotes are required (for example, they are not for dates and numbers), usuable quotes result in an error.
+It does not need to be a field in the fieldList. comparisonOperator Case-insensitive operators that compare values. value A value used to compare with the value in fieldName .
+You must supply a value whose data type matches the field type of the specified field.
+You must supply a native value-other field names or calculations are not permitted.
+If quotes are required (for example, they are not for dates and numbers), use single quotes.
+Double quotes result in an error.